 Applicants accepted into The Neighborhood will be assigned a room by Housing Operations in consultation with Residence Education.
 Room assignments will include double or triple rooms.
 Students will have an opportunity to express rooming preferences within the LGBTQ+ Neighborhood application.
-Please note that roommmate requests must be mutual for consideration.
-Although assignment prefernces are not guaranteed, the College will do their best to honor requests during the assignment process.
+Please note that roommate requests must be mutual for consideration.
+Although assignment preferences are not guaranteed, the College will do their best to honor requests during the assignment process.
 Following the two-week room freeze period at the start of the semester students desiring a different assignment or roommate(s) are eligible to apply for a room change.

 - Undergraduate student